dmccreary/circuits/docs/glossary.md

 #### Thevenin's Theorem

 A theorem stating that any linear bilateral circuit can be replaced by an equivalent circuit consisting of a single voltage source and a series resistance connected to a load.

+### TikZ

+A declarative graphics package for creating vector-based illustrations directly within [LaTeX](#latex) documents.

+The

+The name "TikZ" is a recursive acronym: "TikZ ist kein Zeichenprogramm," which is German for "TikZ is not a drawing program."
+TikZ provides a syntax for specifying graphics in a programmatic way, allowing for the creation of complex diagrams, plots, and figures that integrate seamlessly with LaTeX's typesetting.

 #### Transformer